snowplow-archive/sluice/README.md

 Sluice is a Ruby gem (built with [Bundler] [bundler]) to help you build cloud-friendly ETL (extract, transform, load) processes.

-Currently it offers very robust, very parallel:
+Currently Sluice provides the following very robust, very parallel S3 operations:

 * File upload to S3
 * File download from S3